3d mirror symmetry of the cotangent bundle of the full flag variety: Introduction

 In this paper, we study the case when $X$ is the cotangent bundle of the full flag variety in $\mathbb{C}^n$.
 In \cite{MirSym2}, the authors study 3d mirror symmetry from the perspective of elliptic stable envelopes and prove that in this case

 i.e. the cotangent bundle of the full flag variety is 3d mirror self-symmetric.
 A crucial part of their argument involves the elliptic weight functions introduced in \cite{RTV}.
 In \cite{MirSym2}, certain combinatorial properties of the weight functions are interpreted in light of 3d mirror symmetry as a relationship between the elliptic stable envelopes of $X$ and $X^{!}$.
+This example has also been studied from a physical perspective in \cite{CDZ}, where 3d mirror symmetry is studied in various limits.

 Here we revisit the identification $X^{!}\cong X$ from the perspective of vertex functions as explained above.
 Fixed points on $X$ are naturally indexed by permutations $I=(I_1,\ldots,I_n)$ of $n$.
 The bijection on fixed points is given by